Archbishop of New York and Los Angeles & Metropolitan of All North America

 Father Andrew has served many roles in his lifetime in the Orthodox Church including Teen SOYO President, Director of Camp St. Nicholas and Camp St John summer programs; was the founding Chairman of the Archdiocese Department of Communication and Information; and was registration chairman for two parish life conferences.
 Fr.
 Andrew is a former Board of Directors member of the St. Herman Orthodox Theological School in Kodiak, AK as well as Project Mexico and the St. Innocent Orphanage.
 He is also a life member in the Order of St. Ignatius of Antioch.

 In his secular career, Fr.
-Andrew works as the Director of Information Services for Sutter Health, an Integrated Healthcare Delivery System in the San Francisco Bay Area and Sacramento Valley.
-He plans to retire from this career to focus full time on pastoral ministry in early 2021.
+Andrew worked as the Director of Information Services for Sutter Health, an Integrated Healthcare Delivery System in the San Francisco Bay Area and Sacramento Valley.
+He retired from the Healthcare industry and began full time pastoral ministry in January of 2021.
 Prior to this, Fr.
 Andrew served as Director of Applied Professional Services for an information technology consulting firm specializing in large scale system implementations, business process improvement, and technology / process integration.
 His hobbies include umpiring little league baseball and playing rock and roll keyboards.